Astor Piazzolla: Traveling the world

-In 1988, he wrote music for the film Sur and married the singer and television personality Laura Escalada on April 11.
+In 1988, he wrote music for the film Sur.
 In May that year he recorded his album La Camorra in New York, a suite of three pieces, the last time he would record with the second Quinteto.
 During a tour of Japan with Milva he played at a concert at the Nakano Sun Plaza Hall in Tokyo on June 26, 1988, and that same year underwent a quadruple by-pass operation.

 Early in 1989 he formed his Sexteto Nuevo Tango, his last ensemble, with two bandoneons, piano, electric guitar, bass and cello.
 Together they gave a concert at the Club Italiano in Buenos Aires in April, a recording of which was issued under the title of Tres minutos con la realidad.
 Later he appeared with them at the Teatro Opera in Buenos Aires in the presence of the newly elected Argentine President Carlos Menem on Friday, June 9.
 This would be Piazzolla's last concert in Argentina.

 There followed a concert at the Royal Carre Theatre in Amsterdam with his Sexteto and Osvaldo Pugliese’s Orquesta on June 26, 1989, a live recording at the BBC Bristol Studios in June 1989, between concerts in Berlin and Rome, and a concert at the Wembley Conference Centre on June 30, 1989.
 On November 4, 1989, he gave a concert in Lausanne, Switzerland, at the Moulin à Danses and later that month he recorded his composition Five Tango Sensations, with the Kronos Quartet in the US on an album of the same name.
 This would be his last studio recording and was his second composition for the Kronos Quartet.
 His first Four, For Tango had been included in their 1988 album Winter Was Hard.
 Towards the end of the year he dissolved his sexteto and continued playing solo with classical string quartets and symphonic orchestras.
 He joined Anahi Carfi's Mantova String Quartet and toured Italy and Finland with them.

 His 1982 composition Le grand tango, for cello and piano, was premiered in New Orleans by the Russian cellist Mstislav Rostropovich and the pianist Igor Uriash in 1990 and on July 3 he gave his last concert in Athens, Greece, with the Orchestra of Colours, conducted by founder-director Manos Hatzidakis.

-He suffered a cerebral hemorrhage in Paris on August 4, 1990, which left him in a coma, and died in Buenos Aires, just under two years later on July 4, 1992, without regaining consciousness.